lizmccormack/survey-analysis/README.md

 # Text Analysis Tool

 This tool preforms preliminary data analysis and visualization to understand trends and information from text.
+This tool was orginally created to analyze survey data, but could be used to analyze other text such as tweets.

-Including the following:
+The script includes the following:

 * general frequency word count
 * specific word search/count
 * bar graphs of word counts